The Information You Need to Brave the Devastating Diagnosis of Mesothelioma

 How Do I Prepare Myself and My Family for the Journey Ahead?

 If the prognosis is less than ideal for the patient, it is time to understand their desires for how they would like to be treated during and after their life’s journey.
 The Five Wishes Living Will gives the patient control and enables them to pass from this life with dignity and with the knowledge that their loved ones understand their final requests.
 Five Wishes gives mesothelioma patients an avenue to communicate the things that matter:

 - The kind of medical treatment they would like or not like

 - Who can make decisions for them when they are no longer able

 - What they want their family to know and understand

 1-800-LAW-FIRM is offering this free resource for mesothelioma patients and their families.
 Complete the form on the sidebar or call 1-800-LAW-FIRM to request your free copy.

 What Are My Legal Rights?

 Contact 1-800-LAW-FIRM to receive your free, confidential consultation.
-Our attorneys have years of experience working with mesothelioma patients and their families.They can help navigate the complexity of the legal process and make recommendations customized specifically for you and your case.
+Our attorneys have over 30 years of experience working with mesothelioma patients and their families.They can help navigate the complexity of the legal process and make recommendations customized specifically for you and your case.